 - Allow for the costs of alternative accommodation if the nature of your property’s alterations and works inhibits staying at home.

-- Provide for contingencies – allow for the unforeseen during the execution of the works; it’s always best to practise to allow for things costing a bit more and taking a bit longer.
+- Provide for contingencies – allow for the unforeseen during the execution of the works; it’s always best to practice to allow for things costing a bit more and taking a bit longer.